DEEP Network Charter

 We formed the DEEP Network for the following seven interconnected reasons:

 - Networking: To create a web of scholars and activists passionate and committed to fostering peace and ecological regeneration.
-It is envisaged that this network will facilitate the establishment, extension, and strengthening of connections and relations among such scholars and activists from all over the world, across national and cultural boundaries and age barriers.
+We envisage that this network will facilitate the establishment, extension, and strengthening of connections and relations among such scholars and activists from all over the world, across national and cultural boundaries and age barriers.
 It will help to enhance and realise the plans and proposals of projects for a better world and provide a home for these projects.

 - Collectivity: To form an interconnected group or association or union of such scholars and activists.
 We believe in strength in numbers.
 That we will be more dynamic, prolific, and effective working together as a group than individually or separately.